alperkan1/Dublin-Airport-Plane-Spotters/README.md

 [GitHUb page link](https://github.com/alperkan1/MS1-Dublin-Airport-Plane-Spotters)

--Use the Code button
+- Use the Code button
--Chose your cloning option (HTTPS SSH GITHUB CLI) -Using git bash paste the link.
+- Chose your cloning option (HTTPS SSH GITHUB CLI)
+- Using git bash paste the link.
--Use the code in your directory.
+- Use the code in your directory.